felipead/dotfiles/homebrew/README.md

 The following files control which bottles are going to be installed:

-- [`bottles/versioned.txt`](bottles/versioned.txt) contains a list to that will be installed.
+- [`bottles/versioned.txt`](bottles/versioned.txt) contains a list of bottles to be installed.
 This list will also be versioned on git and shared among all machines.
 - `bottles/local.txt`, if present, is expected to contain a list of bottles that should be installed only on the local machine (they are not supposed to be checked-in under version control).

 Casks